20th February 2023

 However you like yours, the usual pancake recipe with milk and white flour isn’t ideal for our pets.
 But, with some clever substitutions you can make gluten and dairy-free pet-friendly pancakes that your furry friend will love!

-3 ½ tablespoons low-salt peanut butter
+3 and a ½ tablespoons low-salt, xylitol-free peanut butter

 - Put all of your ingredients into a blender and pulse until they make a smooth batter.